Restored Republic: Fall of the Empire

 Napoleon III officially decided upon abandoning the Second French Intervention in Mexico as early as January 1866.
 French officials warned Emperor Maximilian that the Second Mexican Empire would not survive independently without French support, but the emperor did not abdicate, and as the last French troops departed in 1867, Maximilian and his supporters headed to Querétaro, northwest of Mexico City, to make a last stand.
 The last French troops departed in March, 1867 and the Empire hardly survived two months more.
 The Siege of Querétaro ended on May 15, 1867.

 On June 13, while President Juárez was now in San Luis Potosí, the government of the Mexican Republic placed Maximilian on trial at the Iturbide Theater in Querétaro for aiding the French invasion of Mexico, attempting to overthrow the Mexican government, and prolonging the bloodshed when his cause was already lost.
-His leading Mexican generals Tomas Mejia and Miguel Miramon were placed on trial alongside him for treason.
+His leading Mexican generals Tomás Mejía and Miguel Miramón were placed on trial alongside him for treason.
 All three were found guilty and sentenced to death.
 President Juárez rejected multiple appeals for clemency, including multiple official appeals from European governments and the three prisoners were eventually shot by firing squad at the Hill of the Bells on June 19, 1867.

-The capital returned to Republican rule shortly afterwards before the end of June, and President Juarez entered the city on the morning of July 15, accompanied by his ministers José María Iglesias and Sebastian Lerdo de Tejada who would both go on to play notable roles during the era of the Restored Republic.
+The capital returned to Republican rule shortly afterwards before the end of June, and President Juárez entered the city on the morning of July 15, accompanied by his ministers José María Iglesias and Sebastián Lerdo de Tejada who would both go on to play notable roles during the era of the Restored Republic.